SQL Database resource limits and resource governance

 To obtain more DTU/eDTU quota, vCore quota, or more servers than the default amount, a new support request can be submitted in the Azure portal for the subscription with issue type “Quota”.
 The DTU/eDTU quota and database limit per server constrains the number of elastic pools per server.

 As the number of databases approaches the limit per SQL Database server, the following can occur:

 - Increasing latency in running queries against the master database.
 This includes views of resource utilization statistics such as sys.resource_stats.

 - Increasing latency in management operations and rendering portal viewpoints that involve enumerating databases in the server.

 What happens when database resource limits are reached

 Compute (DTUs and eDTUs / vCores)

-When database compute utilization (measured by DTUs and eDTUs, or vCores) becomes high, query latency increases and can even time out.
-Under these conditions, queries may be queued by the service and are provided resources for execution as resource become free.
+When database compute utilization (measured by DTUs and eDTUs, or vCores) becomes high, query latency increases, and queries can even time out.
+Under these conditions, queries may be queued by the service and are provided resources for execution as resources become free.
 When encountering high compute utilization, mitigation options include: